MarkWilcock/Generative-AI-Course/25 Use AI tools for Excel.md

 A follow-up question could be: Should I use the XLOOKUP or VLOOKUP function in my Excel spreadsheet?

-## PatientStay Tutorial: Use an AI to help analyse and summarise data in an Excel sheet

-The [PatientStay spreadsheet](./Resources/PatientStay.xlsx) contains fictitious data about 44 patient hospital stays.

-Start with this initial prompt:
-Act as an Excel expert.
-Be brief with your responses.

-If your AI Tool can import a data file, use this prompt.
-The attached spreadsheet has data on patients stays in hospital.
-Import the file and describe the data.

-If your AI Tool can't import a data file, use this prompt.
-An Excel spreadsheet contains data about patient stays in hospital.
-The columns are PatientId, AdmittedDate, DischargeDate, Hospital, Ward, Tariff and Ethnicity.

-Here are some suggested prompts to start your analysis.
-* Write formulas to show how many patients are admitted to each hospital.
-* Write a formula to calculate the length of stay for each patient.
-* Export this spreadsheet with these formulas

-## BMI Exercise: Use an AI to build a matrix of BMI values
+## Example: Use an AI to build a matrix of BMI values in Excel

 In Excel, I want to create a matrix  of values of body mass index (BMI) for a set of weights (60, 70, 80 100 Kg) on the row headers and  heights (1.6,1.7, 1.8, 2.0 metres) on the column headers.
 The BMI formula is weight / (height * height).
 How do I do this?

-## Stack Exercise: Use an AI to stack data
+## Example: Use an AI to stack data in Excel

 My spreadsheet has three tables named Jan, Feb and Mar.
 All three  tables have the same structure as in the example below.